 Frequently Asked Questions

-Remember that tutors are there to help you become a better writer overall, not just to improve a single piece of writing.
+Remember that tutors are there to help you become a better writer overall by facilitating your writing process, not just to improve a single piece of writing.
 Be ready to take an active role in your appointment, to answer questions your tutor might have, and to write, revise, and write again so that your own ideas and your own voice comes through in your paper.
 Your active involvement in your tutoring session will, in turn, help you become an independent, confident writer, capable of self-revising and self-editing your papers in future writing tasks.

 Setting up an appointment